-Applying to Oracle & PostgreSQL
+Applying to Oracle

-When applying data into Oracle or PostgreSQL, the source THL information is going to be recorded as row-based events, since heterogeneous replications requires row-based storage.
+When applying data into Oracle, the source THL information is going to be recorded as row-based events, since Oracle extraction always stores information in rows, and heterogeneous replications requires row-based storage.

-The process of applying the data therefore matches the basic JDBC target as outlined above.
+The process of applying the data into Oracle therefore matches the basic JDBC target as outlined above.
 The data is embedded into different statement templates and then executed as a basic statement.
-Oracle and PostgreSQL support transactional semantics, and basic environment settings, and the status and positional data is stored within a table within the database so that the state and transaction can be managed.
+Oracle supports transactional semantics, and basic environment settings, and the status and positional data is stored within a table within the Oracle database so that the state and transaction can be managed.